Amid the pandemic, a writer finds inspiration in century-old travel stories

 Tales of extreme peril are many, as travelers and explorers set out to lands whose geographies, animal populations and native citizenry were unknown to them.
 One narrative, “Besieged by Peccaries,” written by explorer James W. Wells, tells of a particularly frightening encounter when his camp was attacked by hordes of wild pigs in the far interior of Brazil (1886).
 A short time after bedding down, “suddenly, from all around us, came a blood-curdling sound of the simultaneous snapping of teeth from vast numbers of the enemy, followed by the appearance of a crowd of charging black animals, rushing with wonderful speed towards a common centre, the fort.”
 And, further on, “ . . . the extremely disagreeable and nauseous odors of the animals, their snapping of teeth, like musketry file-firing, the reports of the firearms, the shouts of the men, the howling and barking of the dogs, and the dim light, created an indescribably strange and exciting scene.”
 This modern-day reader couldn’t help visualize the whole scene (and several ensuing attacks by other peccary herds) as some sort of modern-day horror film.
 Or maybe the next Indiana Jones?

 In another riveting account of danger, Viennese world traveler and explorer Ida Pfeiffer writes (circa 1851) from Petropolis (north of Rio de Janeiro): “We had no arms, as we had been told that the road was perfectly safe, and the only weapons of defence which we possessed were our parasols, if I except a clasp-knife, which I instantly drew out of my pocket and opened, fully determined to sell my life as dearly as possible.”
-After descriptions of an attack on the road by a “native” (Mrs. Pfeiffer’s naming and descriptions of local peoples and their characteristics are truly appalling), a rescue, and dinner of roasted ape and parrot, she meets a party of hunters riding on elephants, tags along with them (she is given her own hunting knife this time), and then comes near a lair of tigers.
+She goes on to describe an attack on the road by a “native” (Mrs. Pfeiffer’s naming and descriptions of local peoples and their characteristics are truly appalling), a rescue, and dinner of roasted ape and parrot.
+A trip to India is similarly hair-raising: Pfeiffer meets a party of hunters riding on elephants, tags along with them (she is given her own hunting knife this time), and then comes near a lair of tigers.
 “Shot followed shot; the elephants defended their trunks with great dexterity by throwing them up or drawing them in.
 After a sharp contest of half an hour, we were the victors, and the dead animals were triumphantly stripped of their beautiful skins.”

 Yikes.